ChameleonCloud/docs/source/user/project.rst

 It is also possible to bulk-add a large list of users by clicking the "Add multiple users" button, or remove all users without the Manager role by clicking the "Remove multiple users" button.
-Additionally, under this option there is a link which you can send to users that will allow them to request to join your project after they sign in to Chameleon.
-Once a request is made, the managers of a project will be notified, and will need to confirm the user.
+Additionally, under this option there is a link that you can send to users that will allow them to request to join your project after they sign in to Chameleon.
+Once a request is made, the managers of a project will be notified, and will need to approve the request.

 .. figure:: project/multiple_users.png
   :alt: Adding multiple users.